About

 Past experience in computer vision and medical research

-After graduading, I spent two years in the Include team, the data wharehouse of Lille University Hospital created in 2018 and authorized by the CNIL to reuse patients’ data for clinical and methodological research.
+After graduading, I spent two years in the Include team, the data wharehouse of Lille University Hospital (France) created in 2018 and authorized by the CNIL to reuse patients’ data for clinical and methodological research.
 I gained expertise in (bio)statistics and machine learning techniques (e.g. clustering, survival analysis, time series analysis) through diverse collaborations with researchers and phyicians.
 In the mean time, I started to specialize in computational pathology through a 2-year collaboration with Dr. Florence Renaud, pathologist, on the prediction of molecular subtypes in esogastric adenocarcinomas.
 Then, I joined the ENDOMIC (Inserm | INRIA) team as a data scientist.
 Here, I continued working on computational pathology but also on the analysis of immunofluorescence images through a 1-year collaboration with the immunology institute of Lille University Hospital (Pr.
 Sylvain Dubucquoi, Pr.
 Vincent Sobanski).